serggoogle/PlantIQ/README.md

 ## Build
 ### Emmbedded Software
-PlatformIO will be used to compile the C++ code and upload to the Arduino board.
+PlatformIO will be used to compile the C++ code and upload to the ESP32 board.
 We primerly use the `pio` CLI command to build, upload, monitor and clean the project.
-PlatformIO has an extensive list that documents the usage [here](https://docs.platformio.org/en/latest/core/userguide/index.html#usage), but here's a brief summary of the commands we use and what they do.
+PlatformIO has an extensive list that documents the usage [here](https://docs.platformio.org/en/latest/core/userguide/index.html#usage), but here's a brief summary of the commands we use.

 ```sh
 brew install platformio